iclr2021generalization/iclr2021generalization.github.io/_penalists/janedoe.md

 ---
-# Name of the speaker
+# Name of the penalist
 name: Jane Doe

-# Link to the speaker's webpage
+# Link to the penalist's webpage
 webpage: https://jane.doe

-# Primary affiliation of the speaker
+# Primary affiliation of the penalist
 affil: Buzz University
-# Link to the speaker's primary affiliation
+# Link to the penalist's primary affiliation
 affil_link: https://buzz.edu

-# An image of the speaker (square aspect ratio works the best) (place in the `assets/img/speakers` directory)
+# An image of the penalist (square aspect ratio works the best) (place in the `assets/img/penalist` directory)
 img: jane.jpg

-# (Optional) Secondary affiliation of the speaker
+# (Optional) Secondary affiliation of the penalist
 affil2: BuzzFizz Corp
-# Link to the speaker's secondary affiliation
+# Link to the penalist's secondary affiliation
 affil2_link: https://buzzfizz.corp
 ---